bootdotdev/blog/content/python/rust-vs-python.md

 ## Rust vs Python for Machine Learning

-Machine learning and Artificial Intelligence are arguably the “last frontier” of computer science, and needless to say, it’s a fascinating time to get involved.
+Machine learning and Artificial Intelligence are arguably the "last frontier" of computer science, and needless to say, it’s a fascinating time to get involved.

 Python is currently the [leading language in ML](https://towardsdatascience.com/what-is-the-best-programming-language-for-machine-learning-a745c156d6b7), with 57% of data scientists and machine learning developers using it, and 33% prioritizing it for development.